 The original chocolate was first used by the Aztecs in 1,500 BC.
 Around 600 A.D. the Maya then cultivated cocoa.
 In its present form, chocolate only came to Europe in the 16th century.
 Since then, a whole lot of myths have developed around it: Dark chocolate is healthier, it is good for the heart, provides energy, is aphrodisiac and makes you happy.
 One thing is certain: it always tastes delicious.
-In Berlin there are endless possibilities to enjoy chocolate.
-Here are our 11 Berlin favorites for you.
-Enjoy!
+Give it a try: Here are our Berlin favourites and two extra coffee tips for you.
+Enjoy yourselves!

 Tip 1: The largest chocolate house in the world

-Fine cocoa chocolate on three floors, more than 250 chocolate creations, the longest praline bar in the world and impressive showpieces made of over 1,000 kilograms of chocolate - that makes the heart of every chocolate fan beats faster.
-Enjoy an exquisite tartlet and fine drinking chocolate in the chocolate café of the Rausch Schokoladenhaus and enjoy the view over the Gendarmenmarkt..
+Fine cocoa chocolate on 3 floors with more than 250 chocolate creations, the longest chocolate counter in the world and impressive showpieces made of more than 1,000 kilograms of chocolate - the heart of every chocolate fan beats faster.
+Order exquisite cupcakes, truffles and chocolates from Rausch Schokoladenhaus or ensure regular chocolate enjoyment with the chocolate subscription.

 Where: Charlottenstraße 60, Mitte

 From the bean to the chocolate every step of the way: This is what distinguishes the small manufacture of Wohlfahrt Schokoladen.
 Certified since 2012, chocolate is produced here without exception from high-quality organic fine cocoa.
 You can also get Berlin salami (of course made of chocolate with different ingredients), salt sticks, chocolate records, drinking chocolate and much more.
 There are lots of sweet ideas for presents to bring home, but also lots of deliciousness to nibble on yourself.

 Where: Soldiner Straße 37, Wedding

 Tip 3: Chocolate con Churros